Goddeti Madhavi

 Goddeti Madhavi is an Indian politician.
 She was elected to the Lok Sabha, lower house of the Parliament of India from Araku, Andhra Pradesh in the 2019 Indian general election as a member of the YSR Congress Party.
 She is the youngest member of parliament from Andhra Pradesh.
 She is a physical education teacher.
 Her father, the late Goddeti Demudu, was a communist leader and former legislator.

 Personal life

-On October 18, 2019, Madhavi married Siva Prasad, who had played a key role in her poll campaign. she is alumni of Jawahar Navodaya Vidyalaya.
+On 18 October 2019, Madhavi married Siva Prasad, who had played a key role in her poll campaign.
+She is an alumna of Jawahar Navodaya Vidyalaya.